 Despite the breathtakingly steep purchase price, I have found it fascinating to read how Chris Grey unravels and explains the complex and often chaotic organisational set up of Bletchley Park during World War 2.
 There is so much of interest to me in this book that it is now a rainbow of post-it notes.

-The book has a more essay style of writing, with each section contain a clear question, analysis and conclusion.
-It contains comprehensive notes and references that made me purr with delight.
+The book has a more essay style of writing, with each section contain a question, analysis and conclusion.
+It includes comprehensive notes and references that made me purr with delight.

-Due to national security the archives are kept closed but Richard Aldrich carried out extensive research into connecting government departments and sources, where documents are available in the National Archives.
+Due to national security, the archives are closed, but Richard Aldrich carried out extensive research into connecting government departments and sources, where documents are available in the National Archives.
 It is therefore completely uncensored and provides a fascinating insight into Britain’s most secret intelligence agency.

 He has an engaging style as a writer and a speaker and successfully pitches the book at a level that makes it accessible to the non-expert, like myself.

-However, I want to highlight 2 books in particular.
-For a general overview of the Bletchley Park story I recommend starting with The Secrets of Station X: How the Bletchley Park codebreakers helped win the war.
+I want to highlight two of Michael Smith’s books in particular.
+For a general overview of the Bletchley Park story, I recommend starting with The Secrets of Station X: How the Bletchley Park codebreakers helped win the war (http://amzn.to/2nA0q0X).
 It was an earlier version of this book that first gave me the ‘facts’ about Bletchley Park.
-The book gives you unbiased facts and does not cast a glow of ‘collegiate’ Brideshead Revisited life over what Bletchley Park was like during the war.

-Action This Day is also mentioned here because it has chapters written by all 3 of the authors we’ve mentioned here.
+Action This Day is also mentioned here because it has chapters written by all three of the authors we’ve mentioned here.